 - 1. All toys will be frequently cleaned using an antibacterial spray.
 (Sharing of toys will be limited wherever possible). - 2.
 As far as possible soft furnishings and toys will not be used in the setting - 3.
 Specialist staff will continue to visit the nursery unless the government guidelines state otherwise.
 Specialist teachers must cover their face with a visor or mask, wash their hands upon arrival and adhere to social distancing rules. - 4.
-Paediatric First Aid requirements will be met at all times - 5.
+Events such as Sports Day/Plays/School Photos etc will be cancelled and external visits/expeditions will not run - 5.
+Paediatric First Aid requirements will be met at all times - 6.
 Cleaning staff will be entering the nursery at the end of the school day to ensure thorough cleaning takes place each day.